 One downside of the spinning bike is that it is not a full-body workout like its air bike namesake.
 Working out only your lower body, the spinning bike is limited in the muscle groups you can work out but is very diverse in the different training sessions you can complete on it.
 For example, you can blast out a HIIT workout, go for a long bike ride, or turn up the resistance and carry out some resistance training.

-Although we’ve identified the top five best calorie-burning cardio machines in the gym, our best advice to burn the most calories is not to stick to just one workout or just one machine.
+Although we have identified the top five cardio machines for burning calories in the gym, our best advice to burn the most calories is to not stick to just one workout or machine.

-Getting fit and healthy requires an awful lot of motivation, and if you’re doing the same workouts over and over again, you’re going to get very bored very quickly and struggle to find the drive to come back to the gym.
+Getting fit and healthy requires a lot of motivation, and if you do the same workouts repeatedly, you will quickly become bored and struggle to find the drive to come back to the gym.

-Use all of the machines on this list, and switch things up as much as you can.
-Do a full-body workout one day, and the next maybe focus on training your legs with the spin bike, or your upper body on the SkiErg the next.
+Use all of the machines on this list and switch things up as much as possible.
+One day, do a full-body workout and the next day, focus on training your legs with the spin bike or your upper body on the SkiErg.

-Lastly, our final top tip is to make sure you warm-up before you start any workout, particularly the high-intensity workouts you’ll be completing to burn all those calories.
+Lastly, our final tip is to make sure you warm up before starting any workout, particularly the high-intensity workouts you’ll complete to burn all those calories.

-As you look to achieve your goal of becoming fitter and healthier, the last thing you want is to pull or strain a muscle after going headfirst into a high-intensity spinning workout.
-That will set you back weeks, perhaps months in your quest to get healthy.
+As you work towards your goal of becoming fitter and healthier, the last thing you want is to pull or strain a muscle after diving headfirst into a high-intensity spinning workout.
+That setback will put you back for weeks, maybe months, in your quest to get healthy.

-Warm-up properly, try a variety of different exercises, train regularly, and watch-on as you start to shed calories in no time.
+Warm up properly, try a variety of different exercises, train regularly, and watch as you start shedding calories in no time.